 As you would expect, 99.9%, of students come from an Indian background.
 Less than 1% of students are from a range of other countries, for example, Nepal, the Philippines, France, Kenya and Sudan.
 Less than 1% of the students are identified as having special educational needs (SEN), the majority of whom have language difficulties.

-Today ADIS caters to more than 4,600 students in its primary phase (KG to Grade 5), and secondary phase (Grade 6 to 12), making it one of the largest private K-12 schools in the emirate.
-This is a reduction from two years ago, when there were well over 5,200 students.
+At the time of the last ADEK inspection in November 2019, ADIS catered to more than 4,700 students in its primary phase (KG to Grade 5), and secondary phase (Grade 6 to 12), making it one of the largest private K-12 schools in the emirate.
 Boys and girls are segregated (from Grade 3) at the upper primary and secondary levels.
 In order to meet demand, the school opened a branch in Al Wathba in Abu Dhabi, in 2014, with a current capacity of 2,500 students.

 In order to address the movement of such large numbers of students, the school has separated timings for Kindergarten from 8.15.am to 12.30.pm, Classes 1-2 and Girls' classes 3-12 are from 7.15.am to 2.30.pm, whilst Boys' classes operate from 8.15.am to 3.30.pm.

-A team of close to 300 teachers, together with a small number of teaching assistants, is responsible for the day to day education of the students.
+A team of 310 teachers, together with a small number of teaching assistants, is responsible for the day to day education of the students.
 With teacher turnover at a very low 6%, this is clearly a school where teachers are happy to work.
+The ADEK inspection team noted that "the school has suitably qualified teachers who benefit from regular training."
+Class sizes are on the high side with a teacher:student ratio of 1:28.
 According to the Principal,

 "At ADIS, our teachers are innovative, compassionate, approachable and well trained to support and inspire their students for preparing them towards [a] better future.
 They have always open arms, share a healthy relationship with the students and encourage them to express their ideas and opinions fearlessly.
 My belief, as an educator, [is that] we need to discover how each child learns, in order to differentiate our instruction to support diverse learning styles; all children are different".